aliencdh/asymmetry/README.md

 # asymmetry
-Asymmetry is a celular automata interpreter written in C.
+Asymmetry is a cellular automata interpreter written in C.